 This course focuses on dosages, applications, side effects, toxicity, and laboratory tests performed to monitor actions and effects of specific drugs.
 Drug administration is discussed and illustrated.
 Issues involved with I.V.
 (Intravenous) Therapy will be covered.
-Pre-requisites: PNVN1201, PNVN1202, PNVN1203, PNVN1319.
-Co-requisites: PNVN1522, PNVN1429.

-PNVN1205: Transitions to Practice
+PNVN1205: Transition to Practice

 This course facilitates the transition of students to the role of the practical nurse within the healthcare system.
 Focus is placed on theories of leadership and supervision, emergency preparedness, professional development, and transition to practice are synthesized.
 Standards of safe practice and the significance of functioning according to state regulations and statutes are analyzed.
 Students will participate in a comprehensive NCLEX-PN® review and prepare to take the national licensure examination.
-Pre-requisites: PNVN1201, PNVN1202, PNVN1203, PNVN1319, PNVN1204, PNVN1522, PNVN1429, PNVN1631, PNVN1439, PNVN1541, PNVN1449.
-Co-requisites: PNVN1451, PNVN1359.